Skip to main content

 So that's where biometrics come in.

-Some years ago, the Saudi government recognized the pressing need to put measures that would enable swift and irrefutable proof of identity.
-Not just for the resident population, but also the untold millions that visit the country.
+Some years ago, the Saudi government recognized the pressing need to put measures to enable swift and irrefutable proof of identity for the resident population and the untold millions visiting the country.

 It's a bold ambition.
 But how precisely have biometrics been used to help realize it?

-• To start with, the Saudi authorities have created a biometric civil registry for both citizens and expatriates.
+• First, the Saudi authorities have created a biometric civil registry for citizens and expatriates.

 Fingerprints are now being captured from everyone aged 15 or over, and the information is stored in the government's Automated Central System (ACS).
-Those who fail to register could find themselves unable to access online government services, or renew their iqama residence permits, for example.
+For example, those who fail to register cannot access online government services or renew their iqama residence permits.

 For the Saudi authorities, enrollment of the adult population was only the starting point.
 Attention quickly turned to the large numbers of visitors – including pilgrims – that head for the country from virtually every corner of the globe.
 Once again, the government looked to biometrics for the answer.